-The Helpline provides legal information, advice and brief services on many legal problems and questions that often come up for seniors.
-We advise seniors about consumer problems, like debt collection and home repair contracts, MaineCare, Medicare, long term care, housing, public benefits, advance health care directives, financial powers of attorney, and other civil (non-criminal) matters.
+The Helpline provides legal information, advice and brief services on many legal problems and questions that often come up for older people.
+We advise older people about consumer problems, like debt collection and home repair contracts, MaineCare, Medicare, long term care, housing, public benefits, advance health care directives, financial powers of attorney, and other civil (non-criminal) matters.

 Here are some examples of the questions Helpline attorneys often answer.